At a Glance

 - Tasks: Conduct inspections and prepare detailed reports on buildings and properties.

-- Company: Join a leading firm dedicated to maintaining safe and operational environments.
+- Company: Join a leading firm dedicated to maintaining safe and operational spaces.

 - Benefits: Enjoy flexible working options and competitive perks.

-- Why this job: Make a real impact by ensuring safety and compliance in the built environment.
+- Why this job: Make a real impact by ensuring safety and compliance in your community.

 The predicted salary is between 28800 - 48000 £ per year.